Code-Institute-Solutions/streamlit-lesson/README.md

 ## How to use this repo

-1. Fork this repo and copy the https URL of your forked streamlit-lesson repo
+1. Fork this repo

-1. Log into the cloud IDE with your GitHub account.

-1. On your Dashboard, click on the New Workspace button
+1. In your repo click on the green **Code** button.

-1. Paste in the URL you copied from GitHub earlier

-1. Click Create
+1. Then, from the Codespaces tab, click **Create codespace on main**.

 1. Wait for the workspace to open.
 This can take a few minutes.